-I am blessed to have worked with many great collaborators who have taught and inspired me over the years.
+I am blessed to have worked with many great collaborators who have inspired me over the years.
 Because of them, I have been able to hone my skills as a visual storyteller and develop my own approach to design.
 In all my work, I aspire to be honest, genuine and truthful to the narrative.
 I design for the narrative, not the room, nor my own ego.
 As a designer, my job is to champion the narrative, but not to overpower it.
-I try to distill the story down in order to leave room for the other production elements by my fellow collaborators, especially the director’s vision, the work of the actors, and other designers.
+I try to distill the story down in order to leave room for the other production elements by my fellow collaborators, especially the director’s vision, the work of the performers, and other designers.
 I love being surprised, amazed, and inspired by what my colleagues bring to the collaboration.
 I do not subscribe to that approach that any one individual can call themselves “The Scenographer” of a production; rather it is the collaborative effort of creating that creates the scenography of the production as a whole as none of us exists without each other.

 Thank you very much for your interest in my work.